dunglas/frankenphp/docs/config.md

 ...
 ```

-Using the `php_server` directive is generaly what you need,
+Using the `php_server` directive is generally what you need,
 but if you need full control, you can use the lower level `php` directive:

 Using the `php_server` directive is equivalent to this configuration: